ErichStyger/mcuoneclipse/Examples/MCUXpresso/LPC55S16-EVK/LPC55S16_Blinky/readme.txt

 - PL_CONFIG_USE_SWO
   Start the J-Link SWO viewer in 'attach mode' on port 0:
   JLinkSWOViewerCL -swoattach on -swofreq 64000 -device LPC55S16 -itmport 0x0
+  Match the swofreq to the baud configured for SWO.

 Notes: